 Feels connects the subject, Thomas, to his state of being, tired.

-Seems connects the subject, a new language, with something said about it, that it’s difficulty can be deceiving at first.
+Seems connects the subject, a new language, with something said about it, that it’s difficulty can be deceiving at first with linking verbs.

 Are isn’t something dogs can do.
-Are connects the subject, dogs, to information about them, that they are mad at the cat.
+Are as a linking verb that connects the subject, dogs, to information about them, that they are mad at the cat.

 There are other verbs that are known as true linking verbs and they are as follows: